-Zimbabwe faces delays over arrears and reforms says IMF
+Zimbabwe yet to reach deal over arrears with foreign lenders: IMF

-HARARE Zimbabwe is yet to reach a deal with the World Bank and other foreign lenders over clearing arrears and reforms, the International Monetary Fund said, warning that reliance on central bank finance could fan inflationary pressures.
+HARARE (Reuters) - Zimbabwe is yet to reach a deal with the World Bank and other foreign lenders over clearing arrears and implementing reforms, the International Monetary Fund said, warning that reliance on raising money domestically could further fan inflation.

-President Robert Mugabe's government has not received foreign funding since it started defaulting on its external debt in 1999 and the country is relying on domestic borrowing and taxes to fund its national budget.
+President Robert Mugabe's government has not received foreign funding since it started defaulting on its external debt in 1999 and is relying on domestic borrowing and taxes to fund its national budget.

 The IMF said in a statement on Friday after a meeting of its executive board this week that although Harare cleared its arrears with the fund last year, talks with the World Bank and other multilateral lenders faced delays.